lupyuen/zig-lvgl-nuttx/README.md

 Thus we always use `.?` to check for Null Pointers returned by C Functions!

+(Hopefully someday we'll have a Zig Lint Tool that will warn us if we forget to use `.?`)

 # Simplify the LVGL API

 TODO